harvard-lil/nuremberg/README.md

 CSS code is generated from `.less` files that live in `nuremberg/core/static/styles`.
 The styles are built based on Bootstrap 3 mixins, but don't bundle any Bootstrap code directly to ensure a clean semantic design.

 Compilation is handled automatically by the `django-static-precompiler` module while the development server is running.

+#### JavaScript

+JavaScript code is organized simply.
+JS dependencies are in `core/static/scripts`, and are simply included in `base.html`.
+App code is modularized using `modulejs`, to ensure that only code in the module defined in the relevant template is run.

+The only significant JavaScript app is the document image loading, panning, and zooming functionality implemented in `documents/scripts`.
+That functionality is organized as a set of Backbone.js views and viewmodels.
+There is a smaller amount of code in `transcripts` to handle infinite scrolling and page navigation, which is implemented in pure jQuery.
+There are also a handful of minor cosmetic features implemented in `search`.

+In production, all site javascript is compacted into a single minified blob by `compressor`.
+(The exception is the rarely-needed dependency `jsPDF`.)

 #### In Production